 One Book, One Flossmoor is a virtual reading campaign in which we invite the community to come together around one selected book to share the reading experience, conversations and discussions surrounding the shared story.
 Call the Flossmoor Public Library (708-798-3600) to borrow a copy or purchase at Bookie’s in Homewood or on Amazon.com.
+Wait lists at the Flossmoor Public Library may be longer than expected.
 Sign up for our club here!

-For our fall virtual book club, the Village of Flossmoor, in partnership with the Flossmoor Public Library, has selected The Book of Unknown Americans, a novel by Cristina Henríquez.
+For our fall virtual book club, the Village of Flossmoor, in partnership with the Flossmoor Public Library, has selected Caste: The Origins of our Discontents, by Pulitzer Prize winning author Isabel Wilkerson.

-Our kickoff date for the fall One Book, One Flossmoor is October 1.
-Start reading now and then join our book discussion at 6 p.m. on November 18, even if you haven’t completed the book!
+Our virtual book discussion for the One Book, One Flossmoor Caste is February 18, 2021.
+Start reading now and then join our book discussion at 6 p.m. on February 18, even if you haven’t completed the book!
 Details for the Zoom call will be posted prior to the event.